aymene01/nova/docs/adr/0001-map-generation-system.md

 2. **Balancing**: The thresholds for terrain and resource generation may need adjustment to create balanced and interesting maps.
 The current values are based on preliminary testing.

-3. **Visualization**: The terminal-based visualization has limitations for large maps.
-Future improvements may include more advanced visualization options.

 ## Decision

 The implemented design provides a solid foundation for the Nova simulation with the following key decisions: